Add to shopping cart

 The SFF is recognised by the International Federation of Film Producers Associations (FIAPF) as a competitive specialised festival and is subject to its regulations.

-Should the Sydney Film Festival announce a cancellation due to restrictions associated with COVID-19 before 1 May 2022, submission entry fees will be refunded, less any credit card or other associated transaction fees.
-After 1 May 2023, only films which have been formally notified of their selection for the 2022 festival, will be entitled to a refund.
+Should the Sydney Film Festival announce a cancellation due to restrictions associated with COVID-19 before 1 May 2025, submission entry fees will be refunded, less any credit card or other associated transaction fees.
+After 1 May 2025, only films which have been formally notified of their invitation for the 2025 festival, will be entitled to a refund.

 The Sydney Film Festival reserves the right to alter the regulations and/or terms and conditions without notice.